wwfem/official_wwfem/README.md

 # Welcome to Official Homepage of WWFEM
-We startup NTF collections on [opensea](https://opensea.io/wwfem) hoping to bring you health, wealth and happiness, as follows.
+We startup NTF collections on [opensea](https://opensea.io/wwfem) to bring you health, wealth and happiness, as follows.

 ## 1. BandagemanNFT
 [BandagemanNFT](https://opensea.io/collection/bandagemannft) is a collection of 10,000 unique Bandage Man NFTs, which comes from the idea that we always bond ourselves to hard problems, hope to be free and fear to be forward.
 We hope these NFTs can help us to find the right way and seek the inner-heart peace.